 Our drawing for participating Scouts numbered 10 with 6 alternates.
 Nine showed up for preparation and one joined us on stage right before the contact.
 Big hats off to Donald Sonnefeld who personally contacted every one of the 16 Scouts or their leaders the day before to alert them to the opportunity.
 In addition, Bob Scott alerted us to the World Point Stage with visual screen and then Marc Circus and his staff, supported by Mike Sprenger made it happen.

-Here’s the list of questions that have been submitted to the ARISS program.
+Here’s the list of questions that we used.

 - What do you think is the most important thing you believe young people should do in Scouting to help them in their future careers such as being an astronaut or working in the sciences?

 - Here at the World Jamboree we like to trade items with scouts from around the world as a way to bond and remember our new friendships.
 Do you ever trade patches or parts of your uniforms with your international crew members?

 - What is the single prettiest place or region on Earth to see from space?

 - Do you bring something special with you so when you get back, so you can say, “This has been in space!” ?

 - What food do you miss the most that you can’t have in space?